xbeat/Machine-Learning/README.md

 Introduction to Boolean Algebra

 Boolean algebra is a mathematical system that deals with binary values, True and False, or 1 and 0.
 It provides a set of rules and operations used in computer programming, digital electronics, and other fields.
 In Python, we can leverage boolean algebra to perform logical operations and control the flow of our programs.

+## Understanding Pandas Merge Types

+Understanding Different Types of Merge in Pandas

+Pandas is a powerful library for data manipulation in Python.
+One of its key features is the ability to merge datasets.
+This slideshow will explore various merge types in Pandas, their use cases, and practical examples.

 ## Probability and Distributions in Python